If weight loss is your goal, you’re probably familiar with the low carb diet.

 Why am I pointing this out, you ask?

-Because, like protein and fiber, fat is yet another nutrient playing a beneficial role in hunger control thanks to its ability to slow the digestion of a food/meal and the absorption of glucose into the blood stream… which yet again leads to less total calories being eaten because you’re less hungry.
+Because, like protein and fiber, fat is another nutrient playing a beneficial role in hunger control thanks to its ability to slow the digestion of a food/meal and the absorption of glucose into the blood stream (source)… which yet again leads to fewer total calories being eaten because you’re less hungry.

-Low carb diets always involve eating significantly more dietary fat, which plays positive roles in hunger control.
-Just like with protein, vegetables and fiber, this increases the potential for a caloric deficit to exist because people naturally eat fewer calories when they aren’t as hungry.
+Low carb diets involve eating more dietary fat, which plays positive roles in hunger control.
+Just like with protein and fiber, this increases the potential for a caloric deficit to exist because people naturally eat fewer calories when they aren’t as hungry.

 Reason #7: Eating Fewer Carbs = Eating Fewer Calories

-And now for the biggest reason of them all and the most top secret secret of all the secrets.
+It’s now time for the biggest reason why the low carb diet works.
+This is the most top secret secret of all the secrets.